Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Preservation of the MV Cape Don:

 Having been long retired, the MV Cape Don Society is now responsible for restoring this superb ship and they will be setting up a museum on board her to tell the story of her many years of dedicated service.
-The MV Cape Don Society has thankfully received a great deal of assistance from AMSA, as well as past crew members and the public who have donated artefacts, uniforms and a great number of photographs, etc. The museum will be set up on board the ship after the restoration has been completed inside.
+The MV Cape Don Society has thankfully received a great deal of assistance from AMSA, as well as past crewmembers and the public who have donated artefacts, uniforms and a great number of photographs, etc. The museum will be set up on board the ship after the restoration has been completed inside.

 MV Cape Don Photo Album